benbacardi/django-jquery-ui/README.md

 Replace `smoothness` with the jQuery UI theme you'd like to use.

-Deployment
+Version 1.11.4.1: Notes
 -----

-Instead of `jquery.js` use the compressed `jquery-ui.min.js` Instead of `jquery-ui.css` use the compressed `jquery-ui.min.css`
+This version introduces the non-compressed version of the JS and CSS.
+To continue using the compressed versions, please use `jquery-ui.min.js` and `jquery-ui.min.css` instead.